Londolozi Private Game Reserve

-Call us on 858 345 1761 to start planning your vacation to Londolozi Private Game Reserve or take a look at our itineraries to Greater Kruger
+To start planning your vacation to Londolozi Private Game Reserve

 Comprising five separate camps over 14,000 game-rich hectares, in the heart of the Sabi Sands Game Reserve, Londolozi is a thoroughly luxurious but down to earth safari destination, which prides it self on its excellent standard of guiding.

 Londolozi Private Game Reserve is a 14,000-hectare exclusive safari destination situated in the heart of the renowned Sabi Sands Game Reserve, on the western border of Kruger National Park.
 Offering unparalleled game viewing, the lodge is made up of five separate camps, each with its own distinctive style and unique characteristics.
 Londolozi was the first game reserve in the world to be accorded Relais & Chateaux status, reinforcing its commitment to luxurious accommodation, fine cuisine and exceptional service.